 Is Paraguay Safe?

 Plenty of tourists come to see this waterfall, and I’m not aware of any bad incidents that have happened here, although that doesn’t necessarily mean it’s impossible.
-Just take normal precautions and you shouldn’t have any problems.
+Just take normal precautions and you shouldn’t have any issues.

 In the city of Ciudad Del Este, it’s probably not very wise to show valuables openly, although I haven’t heard of tourists having problems there either.